Decades of scientific studies have shown that sunscreen is an effective tool in preventing skin cancer.

 The TGA does not allow sunscreens to use the term ‘sunblock’, because no sunscreen can block 100% of UV radiation.

-There are two main parts to all sunscreens – the active ingredients and the emulsion.
+There are two main parts to all sunscreens – the active ingredients and the different bases they are mixed in to provide the large variety of available products, known as the emulsion.

-The active ingredients do the sun protection work and come in two categories: UV absorbers and UV reflectors.
+The active ingredients do the sun protection work and they work in two ways:

 The emulsion is the lotion, milk, cream, oil, foam or gel – it’s what carries the active ingredient.
 It is usually made up of some combination of oil and water, plus other ingredients to help preserve the sunscreen so it lasts on the shelf or in your cupboard.